If you don't have a water meter, we calculate your bill using the rateable value of you home. Your bill also includes standing charges.

 Our services to you

-For further details about the services we provide together with an explanation of what you pay for, take a look at our information leaflet which is sent to you once a year with your bill.
+For further details about the services we provide together with an explanation of what you pay for, take a look at our services to you information leaflet (PDF 2,240 KB opens in a new window) which is sent to you once a year with your bill.